Curriculum – Physics

 Assessment

-Achieving mastery in Physics knowing and remembering even more than what is expected in a grammar school Year 7 curriculum
+Achieving outstanding outcomes in physics knowing and remembering even more that what is expected of a grammar school KS3 curriculum.

-To go beyond being proficient in what is expected of a Physics student in Year 7 and achieve mastery in Physics, students should read widely, engage in watching Ted Talks and recommended research, and learn key language and subject specific terminology.
+To go beyond what is expected of a physics student in KS3 students should students should read widely, engage in watching Ted Talks, complete research and experiments at home, and learn key language and subject-specific terminology.

 Recommended reading in Physics for Lower School (Years 7 – 9)